 Our Choice: Whale Systems MKIII Gusher Galley Foot Pump

-We have this Whale foot pump in our van, and it works flawlessly.
+We have this Whale foot pump in our van conversion, and it works flawlessly.
 Whale Systems makes excellent products primarily for marine use, but their products also work great as the basis for van water systems.

 Before we installed our foot pump we were a little concerned that it would take many foot taps just to fill up our water bottles, but it’s surprising how much water this thing can spew.
 It’s easy to pump out as much or as little water as you need.
 And the foot operation means that both of your hands are free for washing.